fpcorso/data-blog/content/2023-10-30-machine-learning-metrics.md

 A good way to remember precision is that it answers the question "Out of all items the model predicted to be positive, how many actually were positive?".

+If the cost of a false positive is high, then we want to have a high precision.
+For example, let's say we are creating tests for detecting cancer.
+We might have an initial screening test for those who might have cancer.
+We then have a second test that detects cancer and, if it returns a positive result, we recommend invasive procedures such as chemotherapy or surgery.
+In this second test, we want to have a high precision as we don't want to go down the path of these invasive procedures to patients who don't have cancer.

 ### Recall/Sensitivity

 $$Recall = \frac{True Positives}{True Positives + False Negatives}$$

+Recall is the number of true positives divided by the number of true positives plus the number of false negatives.
+It is a measure of how many of the actual positive cases were correctly predicted.

 A good way to remember recall is that it answers the question "Out of all items that are actually positive, how many were correctly predicted to be positive?".